Home / publications / briefings /

 Contributions to public finances (or ‘revenues’) include taxes paid directly, such as income tax, National Insurance, and value-added tax (VAT) on purchases, and sometimes shares of taxes paid by UK businesses.
 Costs to public finances (or ‘expenditures’) include direct costs such as NHS care; education for migrants’ children; cash benefits such as tax credits and pensions; and government spending that is likely to be affected by an increase in population, such as transport and policing.
 Some studies also attribute to migrants indirect costs, such as a share of the cost of government spending on defence or running central government departments, which are less likely to be affected directly by migration.
 The studies reviewed in this briefing generally define migrants as those born outside the UK.

-Many of the contributions and costs that need to be included in estimates of the net fiscal impact of migration cannot be calculated directly, because the data do not exist or are not publicly available.
+Many of the contributions and costs that need to be included in estimates of the net fiscal impact of migration cannot be calculated directly because the data do not exist or are not publicly available.
 As a result, researchers estimating fiscal impacts must make many assumptions, which influence the results.
 For example, four different studies examined in this briefing look at the same groups of migrants during the same period (2001 to 2011) but come to different conclusions because of the assumptions they make about what should be counted as contributions and costs.
 Rowthorn (2014) provides a useful and accessible discussion of the differences.
 Nonetheless, all four studies conclude that there is a difference between the contributions made by migrants from the original 14 EU Member States (the EU-15 minus the UK), the newer EU Member States (the EU-8 and EU-2), and non-EU migrants.

 A key methodological question is whether to attribute to migrants the cost of educating UK-born children.
 If the definition of a migrant is an individual born outside the country, then the UK-born children of migrants should be part of the UK-born group.
-However, these children would not have been in the country if their parents had not migrated in the first place so the cost of educating them results from migration.
+However, these children would not have been in the country if their parents had not migrated in the first place, so the cost of educating them results from migration.
 On the other hand, if migrants’ children remain in the UK and later enter the workforce, they will later pay taxes on earnings, and this is not accounted for in the static approaches reviewed in this paper.
-The treatment of children is complicated further by the existence of children of ‘mixed couples’, where one parents is UK-born and one foreign-born.
+The treatment of children is complicated further by the existence of children of ‘mixed couples’, where one parent is UK-born and one foreign-born.
 Some studies ‘split’ the children of mixed couples between the two groups.

 Another important question when examining the fiscal impact of migration is whether to look at the net cost or contribution of migrants in absolute terms—that is, in £ billions—or their net fiscal impact relative to the UK-born.
 In any given year, the relative fiscal contribution of migrants depends in part on the state of public finances (i.e., whether the UK is running a budget surplus or deficit) and government spending decisions.
 When there is a budget deficit, the average UK resident will present a net fiscal cost.
 As a result, whether migrants are having an absolute positive or negative fiscal impact does not indicate clearly how they compare to the UK-born.
 At the same time, relative comparisons at the whole population level are complicated by there being a much higher proportion of retired people among the UK-born.
-The working-age UK population is in surplus even taking into account government spending on their children.
+The working-age UK population is in surplus, even taking into account government spending on their children.

-The dynamic approach instead estimates the value of contributions and costs over migrants’ entire lifetime.
+The dynamic or ‘lifecycle’ approach instead estimates the value of contributions and costs over migrants’ entire lifetime.
 While this approach accounts more fully for migrants’ costs over long periods, it requires more assumptions.
 This includes assumptions about return migration rates, future changes in earnings and employment rates, and future policies on tax and government spending.
 Dynamic models sometimes fail to capture the costs of educating children of migrants who emigrate before reaching adulthood and who thus never pay UK taxes.

-Whether migrants are employed and how much they earn greatly affects their estimated net fiscal contribution.
-The OECD (2021) compared estimates of net contributions to the tax and benefits system across 25 OECD countries over a 13-year period from 2006 to 2018, and found that the age of migrants (specifically, being of prime working age, i.e., 25-54) was the single most important factor explaining differences in their net fiscal contributions compared to the native-born population.
+Whether migrants are employed and how much they earn greatly affect their estimated net fiscal contribution.
+The OECD compared estimates of net contributions to the tax and benefits system across 25 OECD countries over a 13-year period from 2006 to 2018, and found that the age of migrants (specifically, being of prime working age, i.e., 25-54) was the single most important factor explaining differences in their net fiscal contributions compared to the native-born population.
 A key reason for this was that migrants in this age group were most likely to be working.

-The OECD also found that migrants’ skill level was likely to be one of the main determinants of their fiscal impact, because migrants working in high-skilled, highly paid jobs pay more taxes, on average, than migrants in low-wage jobs.
+The OECD also found that migrants’ skill level was likely to be one of the main determinants of their fiscal impact because migrants working in high-skilled, highly paid jobs pay more taxes, on average, than migrants in low-wage jobs.

 Figure 1